vjkri/alexa_jenkins/README.md

 ### How do I get set up?

+Refer to the above diagram on how to set up, VPC is optional.

 The files here are
-alexa_skill.json - add this to your alexa skill and connect this to your Lambda function. lambda_python.py - add this to your Lambda fucntion.
+* alexa_skill.json - add this to your alexa skill and connect this to your Lambda function.
+* lambda_python.py - add this to your Lambda fucntion.

 ### Who do I talk to? ###